radiantlogic-v8/documentation-new/documentation/connector-properties-guide/kafka-connector.md

 ![producer.properties file for encryption](media/producer-properties-encryption.jpg)

-Figure 2: Producer.properties text file for a Kafka broker requiring encryption and authentication
+Producer.properties text file for a Kafka broker requiring encryption and authentication

 >[!note] Once you start using your Kafka producer to publish to a Kafka topic in a Global Sync topology, any changes you make to the producer.properties file require that you restart the RadiantOne FID service.